Beaches, history, and museums out of La Habana

 Located in the province of Sant Spirictus, Trinidad is 315 km from La Habana (check my previous post about La Habana here), which means approximately a 4-hour drive.
 We went by bus, with Via Azul, so it was a six-hour journey.
 The tickets are sold online, and it is advisable to buy beforehand if it is high season.
 There are many tourists traveling around the island and several prefer to travel by bus than renting a car with a driver.
 Buses are not very comfortable, but you do arrive at your destination, do not worry.
 It even has a stop to make a meal and go to the bathroom (put apart 1 CUC to pay for the toilet paper).

-About accommodation, it is also advisable to book in advance in high season.
+Regarding accommodation, it is also advisable to book in advance in the high season.
 Trinidad is a small city with a greater concentration of tourists than in La Habana.
 We stayed in the house of a couple recommended by Mercedes, our first host in La Habana.
 The room rate was 30 CUC for every single room.
 The house was simple and very clean.
 The hostess was waiting for us at the bus station with a huge smile on her face.
 Sympathy and joy go together with Cubans.

 Walking around the historical site of Trinidad